Manzanilla (wine): Serving

 Manzanilla is best served chilled at 7–10 C. In Spain it is often served with olives, almonds, or other tapas such as Jamón serrano or seafood.

 It is also popular in the cocktail Rebujito.

 Storing

 Like fino, manzanilla is a delicate form of sherry and should be drunk within a year of bottling.
 Once opened it will immediately begin to deteriorate and should be drunk in one sitting for the best results.
 If necessary it can be stored, corked and refrigerated, for up to one week after opening.

 In popular culture

 The 1875 French opera Carmen by Georges Bizet features a well-known aria, 'Près des remparts de Séville', in which the titular character, after being detained, seduces the guard assigned to her into freeing her by promising that they will visit her friend's tavern where they will dance and drink manzanilla.

-Part of a scene in chapter 4 of the 2018 movie Life Itself, where the character of Antonio Anderas offers the drink to one of his employees.
+Part of a scene in chapter 4 of the 2018 movie Life Itself, where Vincent Saccione, the character of Antonio Banderas, offers the drink to one of his employees.